codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 At that start of Phase B (1st April 2020) Codefresh will offer the following new features:

 1. The ability to define a default registry for the build step to push to (currently the build step is always pushing to the Codefresh Container Registry)
-1. The ability to define an explicit registry in the build step (overriding the default)
+1. The ability to define an explicit registry in the [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) (overriding the default)
 1. The ability to disable the automatic push of the build step completely (currently a build will always push to the internal Codefresh Container registry)
+1. The ability to define multiple tags to be created in the build step.
 1. The ability to define an explicit registry for [caching]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/)
 1. A new image dashboard that will show docker images from all connected registries (and not just the Codefresh Container registry)